Somebody's missing a friend, hold on

 - Epic Rocking: As mentioned above, a common criticism of the album was that there were too many songs which went on longer than they should have, with the opening track "Unbreakable" clocking in at almost 6-and-a-half minutes.
 Most of the other songs either come close to or surpass the five-minute mark, which in terms of pop music might as well be hours.

 - Face on the Cover: A close-up of Michael's face is used on the cover.

 - Femme Fatale: The titular girl from "Heartbreaker".

 - Intercourse with You: "Break of Dawn".

-- New Sound Album: Invincible finally ditched the New Jack Swing sound Michael used from 1991 to 1997, and brought him closer to the late 90s-early 2000s pop sound.
+- New Sound Album: Invincible finally ended the New Jack Swing sound Michael used from 1991 to 1997, and brought him closer to the pop sound of the late 90s-early 2000s .

 - One-Word Title: The album title and title track "Invincible".
 "Unbreakable", "Cry", "Privacy", "Heartbreaker", "Butterflies", "Speechless" and "Threatened".

 - Posthumous Collaboration: The Notorious B.I.G.'s verse from "Unbreakable" was lifted from Shaquille O'Neal's "You Can't Stop the Reign".
-Likewise, Rod Serling's vocals from "Threatened" were taken from The Twilight Zone.
+Likewise, Rod Serling's vocals from "Threatened" were sampled from The Twilight Zone (1959).

 - Record Producer: Michael and Rodney "Darkchild" Jerkins produced six tracks together ("Unbreakable", "Heartbreaker," "Invincible," "You Rock My World," "Privacy," "Threatened").
 The others were produced by: